Steven Jonas, MD, MPH, MS, FNYAS

 10. I was one of the early developers the “Co-Factor Hypothesis of the Natural History of HIV infection/AIDS.”
 First paper: "AIDS: An Alternative Scenario," AIDS Forum, Vol. 2, No.2, p.
 32, 1989, and then: “Towards a Unified Field Theory of the Pathogenesis of Acquired Immune Deficiency Syndrome.”
 Preventive Medicine, 24, 423-424, 1995.

 11. To my knowledge, I was the first developer of the "Comprehensive Public Health Approach to the Drug Problem.”
 First paper: "Solving the Drug Problem: A Public Health Approach to the Reduction of the Use and Abuse of Both Legal and Illegal Recreational Drugs," Hofstra Law Review, Vol. 18, No. 3, Spring, 1990, p.
-751. Most recent treatment in the public health literature was: "The Public Health Approach to the Prevention of Substance Abuse," chapter 79 in Lowinson, J., et al, Eds., Substance Abuse: A Comprehensive Textbook, 4th ed., Philadelphia, PA: Lippincott Williams and Wilkins, 2005.
+751. My most recent treatment of the concept in the public health literature was: "The Public Health Approach to the Prevention of Substance Abuse," chapter 79 in Lowinson, J., et al, Eds., Substance Abuse: A Comprehensive Textbook, 4th ed., Philadelphia, PA: Lippincott Williams and Wilkins, 2005.
 What I now call the “Public Health Approach to the Drug Problem” is in my book, Ending the Drug War; Solving the Drug Problem, Brewster, NY: Punto Press, 2016.

 12. I was one of the early developers of the "Health at Any Size" approach to dealing with the problem of obesity and health.
 To my knowledge, Just the Weigh You Are, which I co-authored with Linda Konner (Boston, MA: Chapters/Houghton-Mifflin, 1997, Houghton-Mifflin, 1998; republished under the title Just As You Are, Barnes and Noble Books, Dec.
-2000), was the first book-length treatment of the subject.
+2000).
+It was the first book-length treatment of the subject.

 13. The textbook An Introduction to the U.S. Health Care System is a single-author text designed for use primarily by undergraduates.
 It was one of the first of its type.
 For the 3rd ed. of this text in 1992 (New York: Springer Publishing Co.), I was privileged to be invited to succeed the late, great Milton I. Roemer, MD, MPH as the author.
 The 5th ed. was published in 2003.
 The 6th ed. (principal authors, Drs.
 Ray and Karen Goldsteen of the Graduate Program in Public Health, Stony Brook University, myself as Associate Editor) was published in May, 2007.
 From the 7th edition onwards, authored by the Drs.
 Goldsteen, the book, the 8th edition of which is published in 2020, is known as Jonas’ An Introduction to the U.S. Health Care System.